SaierLaboratory/BioVx/manuals/YutanpaNet.md

 ## Dependencies
 The following Python module needs to be available to the script:

-1. **Python 3**
+1. **Python 3.X**
 You can download the latest version of Python 3 from the [official website](https://www.python.org/).
-YutanpaNet was tested with Python 3.7.4 in MacOS Catalina 10.5.6
+YutanpaNet was tested with Python 3.7.4 in MacOS Catalina 10.5.6.
+The following modules need to be available:
+  a) pandas
+  b) numpy
+  c) jason
+  d) networkx
+  e) Biopython
+  f) hmmscanParser (part of this distribution)
+  g) more_inertools (part of this distribution)

 2. **_blast+ 2.6.0 to 2.10.0_**
 Other versions of blast may require minor adaptations.
 Visit the [download site](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).

 ## Command line options
-The following options are available.
-You can also run the script without arguments to display the options:
+The following options are available:

     usage: YutanpaNet.py [-h] -d <raw data table> -tcdb <sequence file> -ra